Kewejuankenobie/Rubik-s-Cube/README.md

 3/24 Beginning work on recoloring pieces, may have to reformat how colors are seen in program (list instead of dic)

 3/28 R and R' move now works as expected
+3/29 Almost all moves work, need to fix bug where U, D, and E don't work on anything other than the first move.